pixelsdb/pixels-hive/README.md

 Currently, Pixels Hive SerDe only supports HDFS as the underlying storage.

+## Build

+This project can be opened as a maven project in Intellij and built using maven.

+However, [Pixels](https://github.com/pixelsdb/pixels) is the parent of this project, therefore use `mvn install` to install Pixels modules into your local maven repository, before building this project.

 ## Use Pixels in Hive

 Build pixels-hive using `mvn package`.
 Find the `pixels-hive-*-full.jar` under the `target` directory.
 This is the SerDe that can be used in Hive.

+Ensure that Pixels and other prerequisites are installed following the instructions [here](https://github.com/pixelsdb/pixels#installation-in-aws).
+Presto is not needed as we use Hive instead as the query engine.

 ### Load Pixels SerDe
 There are two options to load Pixels SerDe in Hive: